-Vicki Perkins is Housekeeping Supervisor and Marcos DeLeon is Housekeeping Staff.
+Travis Dubcak is Housekeeping Supervisor.
+Marcos DeLeon and John Cantu are Housekeeping Staff.
 Housekeeping maintains all guest quarters and does the final make-ready cleaning of all seminary-owned housing prior to move-in.
 Normal demands on the Housekeeping Staff are considerable.
 All members of the community are encouraged to pick up after themselves after classes and community events.
-Please take care to dispose of beverage cups after use in classrooms.